 Limit your channels.

-After you decide which channels to use, be sure to cross-promote your content.
-For example, when you post interesting content on your Facebook page, like a video or interview with speakers, be sure to let attendees on twitter know to check out the Facebook page.
-Be as specific as possible, letting them know what kind of valuable content they'll find, and be sure to use your events hashtag.
+You don’t need to be on every single platform.
+Better to pick one or two platforms and focus your energy there rather than spreading yourself too thin.
+Limiting channels is easier on your audience and also allows you to stay on top of things.
+Whichever platforms you choose, be sure to cross-promote your content.
+For example, if you post a video or an interview with speakers on Facebook, be sure to let attendees on LinkedIn know to check out your Facebook page.
+Be as specific as possible, letting them know what kind of valuable content they’ll find, and be sure to use your events hashtag.

 Employ Speaker Power.